ckoliber/xproxy/README.md

 # XProxy

-**XProxy** is a lightweight NGINX-based reverse proxy for HTTP and WebSocket traffic.
+**XProxy** is a lightweight Caddy-based reverse proxy for HTTP and WebSocket traffic.
 It forwards all requests to an upstream server defined via environment variable.

 ## 🔧 Usage